kojix2/deepl-cli/README.md

 ## License

 This project is licensed under the MIT License.

+Happy translating!